MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transferring-network-data.md

 To create a receive queue from [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md), use the same pattern to call [**NetRxQueueCreate**](netrxqueuecreate.md).
 For an example, see [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md).

-Transmit and receive queues are managed by the OS.
-They will always be torn down before an adapter starts a low power transition and will always be destroyed before the adapter is destroyed.
+The framework empties queues before transitioning to a low power state and deletes them before deleting the adapter.

 ## Implementing queue callbacks